Testing the limits of natural language models for predicting human language judgments: Supplementary Results

 \subsection{Randomly sampled natural-sentence pairs fail to adjudicate among models}

-As a baseline, we created 90 pairs of natural sentence pairs by randomly sampling from a corpus of 8-word sentences appearing on Reddit (Methods).
-Evaluating the sentence probabilities assigned to the sentences by the different models, we found that models tended to agree on which of the two sentences was more probable (Fig.~\ref{fig:randomly_sampled_sents_model_agreement}).
+As a baseline, we created 90 pairs of natural sentence pairs by randomly sampling from a corpus of 8-word sentences appearing on Reddit.
+Evaluating the sentence probabilities assigned to the sentences by the different models, we found that models tended to agree on which of the two sentences was more probable (Extended Data Fig.~2).
 The between-model agreement rate ranged from \num{75.6}\% of the sentence pairs for GPT-2 vs. RNN to \num{93.3}\% for GPT-2 vs. RoBERTa, with an average agreement between models of \num{84.5}\%.
-Figure~\ref{fig:natural_binarized_accuracy}a (left-hand panel) provides a detailed graphical depiction of the relationship between sentence probability ranks for one model pair (GPT-2 and RoBERTa).
+Main text Fig.~1a (left-hand panel) provides a detailed graphical depiction of the relationship between sentence probability ranks for one model pair (GPT-2 and RoBERTa).

 We divided these 90 pairs into 10 sets of nine sentences and presented each set to a separate group of 10 subjects.
 To evaluate model-human alignment, we computed the proportion of trials where the model and the participant agreed on which sentence was more probable.
-All of the nine language models performed above chance (50\% accuracy) in predicting the human choices for the randomly sampled natural sentence pairs (Fig.~\ref{fig:natural_binarized_accuracy}a, right-hand panel).
+All of the nine language models performed above chance (50\% accuracy) in predicting the human choices for the randomly sampled natural sentence pairs (main text Fig.~1a, right-hand panel).
 Since we presented each group of 10 participants with a unique set of sentence pairs, we could statistically test between-model differences while accounting for both participants and sentence pairs as random factors by means of a simple two-sided Wilcoxon signed-rank test conducted across the 10 participant groups.
 For the set of randomly sampled natural-sentence pairs, this test yielded no significant prediction accuracy differences between the candidate models (controlling for false discovery rate for all 36 model pairs at \textit{q}~$<$~.05).
 This result is unsurprising considering the high level of between-model agreement on the sentence probability ranking within each of these sentence pairs.